-- 1. Possess an Associate of Applied Science degree from a regionally accredited institution with a 2.
-0 grade point average on work counted toward the associate's degree. - 2.
+- 1. Possess an Associate of Applied Science degree from a regionally accredited institution with a 2.0 grade point average on work counted toward the associate's degree. - 2.
 Complete a minimum of 30 semester hours at Averett University, including a minor in a related field.
 Examples include:

-Associate of Applied Science Degree Related Field
+Associate of Applied Science Degree Related Field Office Technology Business or Computer Science Printing Management Business Administration of Justice Sociology

-Office Technology

-Printing Management

-Administration of Justice